mpdcampbell/blog/blog/content/posts/custom404withTraefik.md

 General Traefik operation is that a HTTP request reaches the server entrypoint (usually port 80 or 443), it is picked up by the appropriate router, the request is modified according to any defined rules and routed through any attached middlewares, before being passed to the service.
 The service response is then routed back through the chain.

-With the errors middleware the original request is passed through unaltered, but when the service responds with an error status code the errors middleware then sends a custom GET request to a separate service.
+With the errors middleware the original request is passed through unaltered, but when the service responds with an error status code, the errors middleware then sends a custom GET request to a separate service.
 The response of this separate service is then returned in response to the external request, along with the error status code.

 ## How to set it up in Docker
 This tutorial assumes you already have a working Traefik configuration in Docker and you just wish to add the custom error page functionality.
 To act as the "Service B" in the above flow diagram we can set up an [Nginx web server](https://hub.docker.com/_/nginx/) to serve the error page.